The law school application provides committee readers with your narrative, and the resume serves as a great starting point for telling your story.

 - DO understand that you can have a life outside of law

 Remember, follow the specific instructions of each application with respect to all components of the application.
-If you are not subject to a page limit, do not feel constrained by the “traditional” one-page resume.
 Provide details and context and account for all your time.

 Sample law school admission resume

 If you’d like to see what a good law school admissions resume looks like, check out this sample resume.